jdm-contrib/jdm/.github/ISSUE_TEMPLATE/update_entry.md

 ---
 name: Update Entry.
-about: Tell us if a service you know about has change it deletion process.
+about: Tell us if a service you know about has changed its deletion process.
 title: 'Update (the service's Name).'
 labels: 'update_entry'
 assignees: ''